iAmNathanJ/bowling-kata/README.md

 1. I'm still learning how to approach problems with code.
 Classic OOP utilizes classes and inheritance, but that doesn't mean that every small problem requires that much structure.

 2. Ruby has a lot of baked-in convenience.
-It's worth reading over the docs to discover stuff like [`Array.fetch(index, default)`](http://ruby-doc.org/core-2.2.0/Array.html#method-i-fetch), which allows you to return a fallback value if an array index is nil.
+It's worth reading over the docs to discover stuff like [`Array.fetch`](http://ruby-doc.org/core-2.2.0/Array.html#method-i-fetch), which allows you to return a fallback value if an array index is nil.
 Just one of many conveniences.